charmarr/charmarr-meta/adr/networking/adr-002-vpn-gateway.md

 ## Context and Problem Statement

 Download clients (qBittorrent, SABnzbd) need to route all external traffic through a VPN for privacy and to avoid exposing the user's real IP address to torrent trackers and Usenet providers.
-How do we implement VPN egress routing in a Kubernetes environment that integrates with Charmarr's Juju-based architecture?
+How do we implement VPN egress routing in a Kubernetes environment that integrates with Charmarr's Juju based architecture?

 ## Considered Options